mjstraughan/CubingHistory/docs/3x3/HardwareEvolution.md

 #### Implementation

 In 2013 Michael Fuentes-Vasques-Wilson posted a thread to SpeedSolving.com stating the intent to modify a Zhanchi 3x3x3 by adding internal magnets [^fuentes-vasques-wilson-2013-1].
-The idea was to add 48 neodymium magnets inside of each piece with the hope that it would lead to more accurate turning.
+The idea was to add 48 neodymium magnets, four inside each center and two inside each edge, with the hope that it would lead to more accurate turning.

 ![](img/HardwareEvolution/Wilson1.webp)